StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 15/08/2020 - Esrin - Added Special Qualities display to item rolls where applicable.
 - 15/08/2020 - Esrin - Reworked inventory, talent and critical injury displays in order to replace old tooltips with an item details fold-out on click.
 - 14/08/2020 - Cstadther - Updated character import to handle cases where modifiers on career and specializations were not initialized at 0;
 - 13/08/2020 - Cstadther - Bugfix - Fixed character import error for no force powers.
 Fixed error for no max property on character data.